-- Cancellation fee: Varies by hotel, initial reservation cost, and any local events going on at the time of your reservation.
+- Cancellation fee: Varies by the hotel, initial reservation cost, and any local events going on at the time of your reservation.
 Travel news outlets report that the fee is usually equal to the cost of one night’s stay.

 - Conditions: You must cancel at least 48 hours in advance in order to avoid paying a cancellation fee.
 If you made the reservation with a Friends & Family Discount, this may affect when and how you can cancel.
 To learn more about using the Starwood-Marriott Friends & Family Discount, see our article.

 Wyndham Cancellation Policy

 The Wyndham Hotel Group owns Wyndham Hotels and Resorts, as well as other brands like Baymont Inn & Suites, Ramada, La Quinta, and Travelodge.
 The cancellation policy on Wyndham’s website states that you’ll be charged the cost of one night’s stay if you don’t cancel on time (which varies by hotel).
 However, individual Wyndham hotels and resorts may have their own cancellation policies, according to the company’s website.

-- Cancellation fee: Varies by hotel, reservation rate, and time of year; fees range from one night’s stay to the entire cost of your reservation (resorts or peak travel times).
+- Cancellation fee: Varies by the hotel, reservation rate, and time of year; fees range from one night’s stay to the entire cost of your reservation (resorts or peak travel times).
 Exact terms will be noted in your reservation details.

 - How to cancel a reservation: You can contact the hotel directly or cancel online reservations on the hotel’s website.

 How to Find Hotels With Free Cancellation

-As most hotel reservations are made online, it is hard to find hotels willing to offer completely free cancellation.
-In fact, news outlets report that most major hotel groups are requiring advance notice to cancel reservations in order to allow them to offer empty rooms for last-minute online reservations.
+As most hotel reservations are made online, it is hard to find hotels willing to offer free cancellation up until the point of the reservation.
 You can occasionally find independent hotels or hotels in less popular destinations that offer free cancellation, but most major hotel chains require at least 24 hours’ notice in order to avoid cancellation fees.